avapolzin/spike/docs/faq.rst

 There are several ways to make sure that your environment variables are accessible.
 The various options are discussed in this `StackOverflow thread <https://stackoverflow.com/questions/37890898/how-to-set-env-variable-in-jupyter-notebook>`_.
 I recommend following the example laid out in the ``spike`` `example_notebooks README <https://github.com/avapolzin/spike/blob/master/example_notebooks/README.md>`_, which amends your kernel.json to consistently read your environment variables directly from your startup file.

+5. **Why am I getting some version of 'OSError: 8388608 requested and 0 written'?**

+This error pops up when your computer is out of storage.
+The imaging files that ``spike`` uses are already quite large, and the various PSF generation and drizzling steps create additional files that can take up quite a bit of space.
+There is little to do for this while `spike` is running, but you can toggle ``finalonly = True`` from ``spike.psf.hst``, ``spike.psf.jwst``, and ``spike.psf.roman`` to only retain the drizzled/resampled PSFs after the last step.
+By default, though, ``spike`` saves all intermediate products.

 TinyTim
 -------